karniksangani89/VLSI-SoC-Physical-Design-Using-OpenSource-EDA-Tools/README.md

 1. We convert grid info into the track info
 2. To include the standard cell into the design we dont require PWR, GND, Port information, Logic part.
 3. The only information we require is inner boundary of the cell, PWR  GND and Inut and Output Port.
-4. LEF 9 Library Echange format) comes into picture  LEF file has these information.
+4. LEF (Library Echange format) comes into picture  LEF file has these information.
 5. LEF file protect the IP's logic.
 6. For PnR we need to make follwoing guidelines to make the Standard cell set
   * Input and Output ports must lie on the intersection of vertical and horizontal tracks.